Head to head

 How does Knolo compare to Make on integrations?

 Knolo has two integration layers.
-The first is Pipedream Connect, which provides 3,000+ pre-built integrations covering the same core apps Make supports — Gmail, Slack, Notion, HubSpot, Google Drive, Salesforce, and so on.
-The second is Knolo's Discover API, which lets agents read any REST API's documentation and call it on the fly without a pre-built connector.
-Make's ~3,000 native modules are more deeply polished per-app (richer triggers, more granular actions), but Knolo's practical ceiling isn't the connector count — it's any documented REST API on the internet.
+Pipedream Connect provides 3,000+ pre-built integrations covering Gmail, Slack, Notion, HubSpot, Google Drive, Salesforce, Shopify, and the rest of the same core apps Make supports.
+The Discover API lets agents read any REST API's documentation and call it at runtime with no pre-built connector required.
+Make's ~3,000 native modules are polished per-app with rich triggers and granular actions, but Knolo's practical ceiling is any documented REST API on the internet, not the size of a fixed catalog.

-How does Knolo's pricing compare to Make's credit/operation model?
+How does Knolo's pricing compare to Make's credit and operation model?

-Make charges by operation — every module run is at least one credit, and AI Agent operations can cost more.
-A scenario with 10 modules running 1,000 times a month uses 10,000 credits.
-Knolo uses a single credit pool that you spend on agent runs and LLM usage — there's no per-step metering, no separate counter for every module, and no forced tier upgrade when you cross an operations threshold.
-For high-frequency or bursty agent workloads, this typically scales more predictably; for low-volume scenarios that fit comfortably in Make's free 1,000-credit tier, Make is cheaper.
+Make charges by operation, so every module run in every scenario counts as at least one credit and AI Agent operations can cost several.
+A ten-step scenario that runs a thousand times a month uses 10,000 credits before you add AI usage.
+Knolo uses a single credit pool spent on agent runs and LLM usage, with no per-step meter and no forced tier upgrade when you cross an operation threshold.
+For high-frequency or bursty agent workloads this scales more predictably.
+For low-volume scenarios that fit inside Make's free 1,000-credit tier, Make can be cheaper at the very bottom end.

 Did Make catch up on AI agents in 2026?

-Yes — meaningfully.
-Make's AI Agents went GA in early 2026 with a redesigned hexagon module that combines brain, memory, tools, and knowledge in one component.
-They added Maia (an AI co-builder inside Make), 350+ AI apps including GPT-5.5, Claude, Gemini 3.5 Flash, and Make Skills for Claude.
-The difference now isn't whether Make has AI agents — it does — but where they sit.
-Make's agents live inside a scenario that you still wire visually; Knolo's agents are the unit of work, with shared minds, native handoffs, and self-scheduling.
+Make shipped AI Agents to GA in early 2026 with a hexagon module that combines brain, memory, tools, and knowledge.
+It added Maia as an in-platform co-builder, 350+ AI apps including GPT-5.5, Claude, and Gemini 3.5 Flash, and Make Skills for Claude.
+The gap is not whether Make has AI agents but where they sit.
+Make's agents live inside a scenario you still wire visually, with memory scoped to one hexagon at a time.
+Knolo's agents are the unit of work: they share persistent Minds across the whole space, hand off to each other with a shared audit trail, and schedule themselves.

-Can Knolo do the kind of branching logic that Make is famous for?
+Can Knolo do the kind of branching logic Make is known for?

 Do I need to self-host either platform?